 Supervised Independent Living Placements

-Emerging adults will be responsible for participating in interviews with prospective landlords, asking questions to assess the security of the home, and making housing decisions that are in line with their financial, transportation, and other goals.
+Emerging adults will be responsible for participating in interviews with prospective landlords, asking questions to assess the security of the home and making housing decisions in line with their financial, transportation, and other goals.
 Children & Family Services social workers will be available to help make decisions and facilitate conversations, if needed, with potential landlords.

 For further information, please contact us.